 As 2021 draws to a close, we hope all of you—colleagues, students, and friends—are well and wish you a good start to your holiday season.

 Although the past year proved cities are not doomed, they, and a cosmopolitan urban world, face enormous uncertainty and change.
 During volatile times, we need structures of thought that can help us approach challenges armed with scientific understanding, sound analysis, and clarity—the type of knowledge that offers evidence-based alternatives to doomsaying, utopian thinking, or political expediency.

 At the Mansueto Institute for Urban Innovation we develop frameworks for thinking and action based on studying the realities of urban areas through interdisciplinary scientific processes.
-In our fourth year as an Institute, we continued to accumulate a body of rigorous knowledge about cities and urbanization, train the next generation of urban scholars, and build a transformative network of partnerships around urban science and innovation.
+In our fourth year as an Institute, we continued to accumulate a body of rigorous knowledge about cities and urbanization, train the next generation of urban scholars, and build a transformative network of partnerships around urban research and innovation.

 It is a tradition at the end-of-year to share some of our most salient accomplishments: